CiscoISE/terraform-provider-ciscoise/docs/data-sources/bind_signed_certificate.md

   trusted.
   NOTE:
   The certificate may have a validity period longer than 398 days.
 It may be untrusted by many browsers.
+  NOTE:
+  Request Parameters accepting True and False as input can be replaced by 1 and 0 respectively.
 ---

 # ciscoise_bind_signed_certificate (Data Source)

 It performs create operation on Certificates.

 - Bind CA Signed Certificate.